The Supreme Court has ruled that the Biden administration won’t be able to enforce its vaccine-or-testing mandate for large U.S. employers.

-- 27 States have sued to block the rule
+- Prior to the Supreme Court ruling, 27 states sued to block the rule

 Original post Nov 4, 2021

 The Biden administration on Thursday Nov 4th set Jan.
 4 2022 as the deadline for large companies to mandate coronavirus vaccinations or start weekly testing of workers.
 This mandate is the largest yet for private businesses.

 The new rule, applying to companies with 100 or more employees, would affect an estimated 84 million workers.
 Companies must ensure that their workers are either fully vaccinated against COVID-19 by Jan.
 4 or that they test negative for COVID-19 at least once a week.
 The rule will take effect as soon as it’s published in the Federal Register.

 The chief law enforcement officials for Kentucky, Tennessee and Ohio are challenging the Biden administration’s mandate on behalf of 19 states.
 Alaska, Arkansas, Iowa, Missouri, Montana, Nebraska, New Hampshire, North Dakota, South Dakota, Wyoming, Georgia, Alabama, Idaho, Kansas, South Carolina, Utah and West Virginia have filed suits to block the rule form going into effect in their states.
 These lawsuits request a judge to stop the implementation of the mandate.

 The Republican attorneys general in these three states said they filed their lawsuit against the federal government Thursday — just hours after the White House rolled out new rules covering more than 100 million workers in the U.S.

 In a separate measure that will affect 17 million more workers, nursing homes and other health care facilities that receive Medicare and Medicaid funds must ensure all employees are vaccinated by Jan.
 4, with no option for testing.

 The president has previously imposed vaccine requirements on federal workers, about four million people, and companies that have federal contracts.